Happenings in Community Hazard Mitigation

 Fire Suppression Rating

-ISO filed a revised schedule in December 2012 with changes that focus on areas that have a proven effect on fire suppression and prevention as well as revisions that align the schedule's requirements with those of nationally accepted standards.
+ISO filed a revised schedule in December 2012 with changes that focusing on areas that have a proven effect on fire suppression and prevention as well as revisions that align the schedule's requirements with those of nationally accepted standards.
 Learn more.